Orland0x/Whiptail/README.md

 A modal value of about 30 gwei is predicted by the forecasters but what is more interesting is the long tail on the right of the distribution.
 This shows that the forecasters assign non-negligible probabilities to gas prices that are far from the point prediction of 30.
 This tail information is in many contexts far more valuable than the peak.
 For example, if you are a protocol that has smart contracts which depend on the gas price remaining below 100, having an estimate on the likelihood of it exceeding 100 would be immensely valuable to you.

 Our goal with Whiptail is to create a decentralized forecasting engine that can provide robust and on demand forecasts in a wide range of different domains.
-We beleive there would be interest in these forecasts from various organizations including hedge funds, bookies, governments, and even other DAOs!.
+We believe there would be interest in these forecasts from various organizations including hedge funds, bookies, governments, and even other DAOs.
+Additionally, the information could be used to trade in prediction markets directly to make profit for the DAO, however this would require an in house trading team and would therefore be significantly more difficult to set up (initially at least!).

+### Forecast Submission Mechanism

+If the forecasts produced by the DAO were public then there would be a free-rider problem that would emerge, as why would an organization pay for a forecast if they can just get someone else to pay and then use just extract the forecast from the smart contract anyway.
+Additionally, some organisations, particularly hedge funds, would like to keep the information private as it is valuable IP for them.

+We therefore prepose a private submission mechanism that utilizes Public-key Cryptography.
+It will work as follows:
+1. A public and private key pair is generated off chain.
+2. The public key is sent on chain and the private key is sent to the buyer of the forecast off chain.
+3. All forecasters that are participating will encrypt their forecast using the public key and then send the encrypted message on chain.
+4. Once all encrypted forecasts are in, the buyer can then take them all of chain and decrypt them using the private key.
+5. The averaging operation can then occur off chain to produce the overall forecast in a private yet trustless way.

 ### Reputation Score Accumulation